Lodi Uncorked: Where Perception and Reality Meet

 “There is no creation without tradition; the 'new' is an inflection on a preceding form; novelty is always a variation on the past.” ― Carlos Fuentes

-I'm constantly surprised by the things I believe to be true, about a particular wine region, like Lodi.
-This is especially true, when it turns out to be completely different than my expectations.
+I'm continually surprised by the things I believe to be true, about a particular wine region, like Lodi.
+This is especially true when it turns out to be completely different than my expectations.
 This is where perception walks up to meet reality.
-On this journey into the 'renewed' Lodi Wine Scene, my expectations about what I would find there, was turned on its head more than once.
+On this journey into the 'renewed' Lodi Wine Scene, my expectations about what I would find there was turned on its head more than once.
 Of the five other wine writers who had traveled with me, I was the only one who had been to the area before, and this time around I was happily surprised by what I found.

-I also tasted an Albarino, 100% estate and 75% stainless steel, sur-lie, wow one of the best I've had in sometime.
+I also tasted an Albarino, 100% estate and 75% stainless steel, sur-lie, wow one of the best I've had in some time.
 It's bright, clean and crisp, and very floral, pool-side summer sipping in a bottle.
 You can find it selling at Whole Pay-Check [foods], for $17, it's excellent.
-Again folks, I'm impressed, the whole time I'm thinking, "uh, this is Lodi?" huh, who knew?".
+Again, folks, I'm impressed, the whole time I'm thinking, "uh, this is Lodi?" huh, who knew?".
 Their 2012 Albarino is their first wine to be released bearing the spiffy new 'Certified Green’ seal.
 According to the Lodi Rules "to be certified, as growers, they had to pass an independent audit of our viticultural practices, ensuring that their product [wines] qualifies." ~ Lodi Rules

 At Harney Lane, Kyle Lerner [seen above in the foreground] told us that they favor the simplicity of the process over complexity.
 In the picture above you see their simple and rather ordinary crush-pad, but I can assure you there is nothing simple about the wines they produce here.
 “Any darn fool can make something complex; it takes a genius to make something simple.” ― Pete Seeger

-Seeing the bottles sitting on the table, where we had the most amazing lunch among an old stand of trees, which must have been planted way back in the day, I said those labels appear a group of guys in tuxedos.
+Seeing the bottles sitting on the table, where we had the most fantastic lunch among an old stand of trees, which must have been planted way back in the day, I said those labels appear to be a group of guys in tuxedos.
 Having worked in the formal wear business for more than a few years, I think my insight was dead on.
 The brilliant label designer, we came to find out was Jeremy Trettevik, who now is making his own wines and designing some very creative labels.
 But that's a story for another day.

 "Farming is like legalized gambling with more variables." ~ Kyle Lerner

 The 2011 HL Petite Sirah: Unfortunately this wine is sold out, so once their 2012 is released, I'd hop and pop to get a few bottles or as it's often said, snooze, you lose.
 A dense wine, nearly opaque in color, heading toward deep purple.
 Chunky, but not clunky.
-Ripe blackberries and blueberries dominate, acid helps them both to play nice and the vibe of minerality keeps things interesting.
+Ripe blackberries and blueberries dominate, the acid helps them both to play nice, and the vibe of minerality keeps things interesting.
 This wine also displays a good of amount of vanilla, no doubt picked up from resting 18 months in 100% American Oak barrels.
-It sells for $24 and I scored it 88 points.
+It sells for $24, and I scored it 88 points.